Quantifying multilevel coherence and multipartite correlation based on $\alpha$-affinity: Introduction

-In this paper, we further study multilevel coherence and multipartite correlations.
-Using the $\alpha$-affinity, we propose a set of indicators to characterize these quantities.
-Section II briefly reviews the properties of the $\alpha$-affinity.
-Section III introduces two $\alpha$-affinity-based indicators of multilevel coherence and shows that they possess several desirable properties.
-Section IV presents distinct $\alpha$-affinity-based indicators of multipartite correlations and analyzes their properties.
+In this paper, we further study multilevel coherence and multipartite correlations based on $\alpha$-affinity.
+Section II reviews the properties of $\alpha$-affinity.
+Section III introduces two $\alpha$-affinity-based indicators of multilevel coherence and shows that they satisfy several important properties.
+Section IV presents several $\alpha$-affinity-based indicators of multipartite correlations and analyzes their properties.
 Section V explores the relationship between the proposed multilevel coherence indicators and the multipartite correlation indicators.
-Section VI concludes.
+Finally, we summarize the results and discuss future directions in Sec.
+VI.